-Ryan’s blog, Out With Ryan, focuses on LGBTQ travel and offers gay travel guides to destinations around the globe as well as lifestyle tips and advice.
+Ryan’s blog, Out With Ryan, focuses on LGBTQ travel and offers gay travel guides to destinations around the globe as well as lifestyle tips and advice

 Translate between languages by typing directly in the app or holding your camera over the text to view the instant translation.
 You can speak into the app and have it speak the translated text back.
 This app is handy for reading foreign menus, understanding museum exhibit descriptions or trying to ask a question.
-Of the 103 languages available for translation, 59 of them can be translated without internet connection making traveling around foreign countries lightyears easier than before.
+Of the 103 languages available for translation, 59 of them can be translated without an internet connection making travelling around foreign countries lightyears easier than before.

 iTranslate Converse turns your iPhone into a two-way translation device.
 The simple design enables natural conversations in 38 languages, and automatically detects the correct language between two selected languages for a fast and accurate translation.
 Simply hold the phone up to the speaker so they can talk into the microphone and listen to the translated reply from your phone’s speaker.
 It’s like having a hired translator in your pocket!
 This app is available for iPhones only with a free 7-day trial and $6.49/month thereafter.